 The FMS Program offers both M.S. and Ph.D. degrees, and many of our students complete an M.S. before embarking on their Ph.D.
 As part of the admissions process, we strongly encourage prospective students to contact prospective faculty advisors to ensure that your interests are compatible with work currently being undertaken by the faculty, and that the faculty member has opportunities in their group for new students.

 On average, the FMS Program receives over 50 applications each year, and less than 5 applicants matriculate.
-Successful applicants typically have an excellent undergraduate GPA, competitive GRE scores, outstanding letters of recommendation, and undergraduate or graduate research experience.
+Successful applicants typically have an excellent undergraduate GPA, outstanding letters of recommendation, and undergraduate or graduate research experience.
 More information and an overview of the FMS Program is available on the Graduate School website.

 The target date for fall admission is January 1.
 Applications are reviewed in January and selected applicants are invited to campus for an interview weekend in February.
 Final admission decisions are made by the end of March, and in accordance with the Council of Graduate Schools Resolution, applicants have until April 15 to respond to an offer of admission.